bubble-bot/weavebox/README.md

 # weavebox
-opinion based minimalistic webkit backed by gorilla mux
+opinion based minimalistic webkit for the Go programming language